 3. When triggering the 3GPP positioning service, if the UE fails to obtain the location data within a time limit or the location data is not accurate enough, the UE can select different satellite networks or improve the accuracy of location data combining multiple satellite networks.

 4. The UE location is used to provide the resilient positioning service.

-5. The UE can report its UE location and positioning accuracy level.
+5. The UE can report its UE location and positioning accuracy level to the network.

 ---------- Third Change ----------